jmhc22/bank-tech-test/README.md

 SimpleCov - used to ensure high test coverage.
 Current test coverage is 100 %.

 RuboCop - used to ensure high quality syntax that follows Ruby convention where possible.
-Currently 26 offences detected.
+Currently 2 LineLength offences detected.

 #### Acceptance Criteria ####
 * Given a client makes a deposit of 1000 on 10-01-2012